gloomygenius/TankProgressBar/README.md

-# RevolutProgressBar
+# TankProgressBar

-A pretty revolut progress bar for IntelliJ IDEA and other JetBrains IDEs.
+A pretty tank progress bar for IntelliJ IDEA and other JetBrains IDEs.